 What We Do

-We take each candidate and their buddy from classroom to open water dives where they experience the many benefits to SCUBA and ultimately receive a PADI Open Water Diver certification.
+We take each candidate from classroom to open water dives where they experience the many benefits to SCUBA and ultimately receive a PADI Open Water Diver certification.
 Once becoming a member of the Dive Guardians family, you can give back by volunteering and helping others experience the benefits of our program.
 However, it doesn’t stop there.
 Dive Guardians gives our candidates an opportunity to keep diving by offering fun dives at various dive sites and dive travel to remote dive destinations.
 Once a member of the Dive Guardians family, you can be given the opportunity to participate in continuing education such as Advanced Open Water Diver, Rescue Diver and many more.
 Select candidates may also be given the opportunity to become a Dive Master or Open Water SCUBA Instructor.